FDA Recognized FSMA Courses

 Produce Safety Alliance Grower Training Course

-Safe Food Alliance’s team of Lead Instructors will be offering the FSMA (Food Safety Modernization Act) Produce Safety Training, which was designed by the Produce Safety Alliance, as described by the FDA, in partnership with various industry associations and members of the agricultural community.
+Safe Food Alliance offers the FSMA (Food Safety Modernization Act) Produce Safety Training, which was designed by the Produce Safety Alliance, as described by the FDA, in partnership with various industry associations and members of the agricultural community.
 This one day training, designed to help meet FDA requirements, will provide a foundational understanding of the contents of the Produce Safety rule including required programs and records, as well as recommended best practices which are based on existing GAP (good agricultural practices) programs.

 A sample agenda is available for download here.